headshot

 Working Papers

-1. Input-Price Responses to Horizontal Mergers and the Bargaining-Leverage Defense (with Todd Lensman), September 2022
+Input-Price Responses to Horizontal Mergers and the Bargaining-Leverage Defense (with Todd Lensman)

 Abstract: We study the implications of endogenous input prices for horizontal merger policy when input prices are set before goods prices.
-Generalizing the first-order approach of Farrell and Shapiro (2010) and Jaffe and Weyl (2013), we derive a measure of unilateral incentives to adjust input prices after a downstream merger, Input Pricing Pressure.
-We use this measure to show that mergers often incentivize higher input prices, and that these incentives hinge on changes in downstream pass-through rates and marginal cost efficiencies generated by the merger.
+Generalizing the first-order approach to merger analysis, we derive a measure of unilateral incentives to adjust input prices after a downstream merger, Input Pricing Pressure.
+We use this measure to show that mergers often incentivize higher input prices, and that these incentives hinge on changes in downstream pass-through rates, marginal cost efficiencies generated by the merger, and input-output linkages.
 By implication, consumer surplus-maximizing antitrust policy may be too lax when input prices are assumed fixed, and it should be biased against claims that input prices will fall after a downstream merger.
 In an empirical application to local retail beer markets, endogenizing input prices substantially raises the consumer harm from mergers of retailers.

-2. Market Power Spillovers Across Airline Routes (with Roi Orzach), January 2023
+Market Power Spillovers Across Airline Routes (with Roi Orzach)

-Abstract: Airlines often route connecting passengers through hubs.
-Despite the prevalence of connecting service, research analyzing the welfare effects of changes in competition focuses on nonstop routes.
+Abstract: Airlines operate complicated flight networks, often utilizing hub-and-spoke systems to efficiently route connecting travelers and optimize costs.
+Despite the prevalence of connecting travelers—accounting for approximately one-third of passenger itineraries—most analyses of the welfare effects of changes in competition focus on nonstop routes.
 We show that when firms face capacity constraints or adjustment costs, a price decrease on a direct route may incentivize firms to decrease prices on indirect routes using this route as a leg.
-We call this relationship pass-through and document positive pass-through after entry by low-cost carriers and mergers.
-We show that ignoring these effects results in underestimating the consumer surplus effects of changes in competition between 9 and 115% across different competition shocks.
+We document that this pass-through is positive using the price effects of low-cost carrier entry and airline mergers: connecting fares decrease after low-cost carrier entry on one of the legs and increase after a merger of carriers that competed on one of the legs.
+Our findings demonstrate that ignoring these network effects leads to significantly underestimating changes in consumer surplus—by up to 115%—in response to changes in competition.
+Thus, considering full airline networks is essential to accurately estimating the impact of changes in competition on consumers.